Droslj/Characterization-of-epigenomic-dynamics-of-tomato-/README.md

 Given how small the SINE pool usually is, it is very likely a combination of both: the low count makes them prone to fluctuation, but the 2 WPG contrast captures a unique window of maximum tissue-type divergence.

+**Why Helitrons Favor CHG Maintenance (Enriched in 2 vs. 12 WPG Timepoints)** Replication and Intragenic Niche: Helitrons replicate via a rolling-circle mechanism and have a unique habit of capturing gene fragments and nesting inside or very close to gene bodies.

+Developmental Repression Over Time: The 2 vs. 12 WPG contrasts capture developmental progression (early juvenile/fruit-set vs. mature sink/source stages).
+During plant maturation and aging, stable gene-body or proximal repeats often undergo sustained maintenance methylation via the CMT3-H3K9me2 pathway (CHG) to keep them securely locked down as transcriptional profiles stabilize.
+Because Helitrons are frequently caught in the act of altering gene proximity or capturing sequences, they become hotspots for dynamic CHG modulation specifically when comparing developmental time points.

+2. Why They Are Simultaneously Depleted in CHH in Those Same Contrasts Avoidance of Active RdDM Boundaries: CHH methylation is governed by the RdDM pathway, which targets edge-delimited, small-RNA-producing heterochromatic boundaries.

+The "Internal" Nature of Helitron Activity: Helitrons are notorious for inserting themselves inside genes or low-copy regions where heavy small-RNA-generating machinery (RdDM/CHH) is actively suppressed to prevent collateral damage to the host gene.
+When you look at differential dynamics across time points (2 vs. 12 WPG), the changes happening to Helitrons are predominantly driven by internal maintenance mechanisms (CHG) rather than fresh boundary-invasion events (CHH).
+Consequently, while CHG shifts highlight their developmental regulation, CHH remains conspicuously absent or depleted because they avoid active RdDM fronts.

+This clean separation—CHG capturing the temporal/developmental tightening of these elements, and CHH reflecting a lack of boundary-level small RNA stress—gives you a very cohesive story for your Helitron population!

 # Spatial Metaplot Analysis Around 5' TE Boundaries